The Islamic State: A Growing and Powerful Threat

 The majority of people interviewed traced the rapid deterioration of the security situation throughout the country to the 2003 US-led coalition’s overthrow of Iraqi President Saddam Hussein and his Sunni-dominated Baathist party government.
-The disbanding of Iraqi security forces created a security vacuum, and infighting between the post-Hussein Shia-aligned government and Sunni political actors exacerbated existing tensions between the Shia and Sunni communities.
-Persecution, impunity, and distrust between communities created a breeding ground where extremists could thrive.
+The disbanding of Iraqi security forces created a security vacuum, and political infighting between the post-Hussein Shia-aligned government and Sunni political actors exacerbated existing tensions between the Shia and Sunni communities.
+The seismic shift in centers of power in Iraq and the resulting cycle of distrust, violence, and impunity between communities created a breeding ground where extremists could thrive.
 That unrest created a deadly dynamic that fed the commission of sectarian atrocities across Iraq during the period.

 Those attacks by extremists continued for over a decade and varied in intensity, especially under the so-called Sunni Awakening in 2007, which ultimately brought relative calm to parts of the country.
 The attacks revealed the inability and unwillingness of the Iraqi government to respond to the multitude of security threats facing Iraqi civilians and to provide adequate physical protection to civilians irrespective of their ethnic or religious identity.